-You can watch a YouTube video version of this tutorial by clicking on the image to the left.
+You can watch a YouTube video version of this tutorial by clicking on the thumbnail to the left.
+Or click on this link: https://youtu.be/PI_U7dXHwRo

 I should mention that I purposely bend the pen at the seam where the pen begins.
 I do this to make it easier for me to use.

-Bending your pen tip will void the warranty and you can damage the pen tip.
+Bending your pen tip will void any warranty the nib has and you can damage the nib.

 Below is what I’m going to cover in this blog: